ChrisCross1983/pp4-wildwatch/README.md

 - Clear feedback during interactions (e.g., successful submission or errors).
 - Secure user authentication.

-### User Stories

-#### Users

-As a user I want to:

-1. Register and verify my account to start using the platform.
-2. Log in and out securely.
-3. Create and submit wildlife sighting reports.
-4. Edit or delete my reports.
-5. View all wildlife reports submitted by others.

-#### Site Owner

-As a site owner I want to:

-1. Monitor user-submitted reports for quality and accuracy.
-2. Manage user accounts efficiently.

 ### Agile Methodologies

 The project followed Agile principles using: